 Teeth Whitening in Montgomery, AL

-    If You’re Looking for professional Teeth Whitening in Montgomery, AL, Call Steineker and Dillon.
+If You’re Looking for professional Teeth Whitening in Montgomery, AL, Call Dillon and Rolen.

 Teeth whitening (or bleaching) is a simple, non-invasive dental treatment used to change the color of natural tooth enamel and is an ideal way to enhance the beauty of your smile.

 Not only is a professional tooth whitening procedure one of the safest, most effective ways to brighten your smile in Montgomery, AL, it is also one of the most economical.
 As we age, our teeth are exposed to foods and drinks that stain the teeth, and even though they may be perfectly healthy, they certainly aren't as appealing as they could be.
 Tooth whitening is not permanent.
 A touch-up may be needed every several years, and more often if you smoke, drink coffee, tea, or wine.

 At Dillon and Rolen in Montgomery, AL, our dental care providers are aware of how important white teeth can be to your confidence; teeth whitening is one of the fastest ways to reduce the appearance of age, and the results can be quite dramatic.
 Our Montgomery, AL dentist has the tools in office to brighten your teeth three to eight shades in only one hour while protecting your sensitive gum and tooth root areas.
 Our in-office Montgomery, AL whitening solutions are the perfect antidote to stains caused by tea, coffee, berries, candies, red wine, and other enamel-darkening drinks.